How to Install Jellyfin Media Server on Debian Linux

 30 2 * * * /usr/bin/certbot renew --quiet

-Certbot will now manage the SSL certificate renewals in the background, ensuring your Jellyfin server remains secure without requiring manual intervention.
+From now on, Certbot will manage the SSL certificate renewals in the background, ensuring your Jellyfin server remains secure without requiring manual intervention.

 Updating the Jellyfin Media Server